metal-stack/cluster-api-provider-metalstack/docs/BUILD.md

 1. deploy a management cluster
 1. build the CAPP manager binary
 1. deploy the core cluster-api provider to the management cluster
-1. generate Metal infrastructure provider in a managerless mode
+1. generate MetalStack infrastructure provider in a managerless mode
-1. deploy the Metal infrastructure provider to the management cluster
+1. deploy the MetalStack infrastructure provider to the management cluster
 1. run the binary locally against your cluster
 1. create a cluster